apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

 ```

 This differs fundamentally from the caller/callee distinction in this proposal.
-The span-based protocols are about **who manages a reusable buffer during a
+The closure-scoped protocols are about **who manages a reusable buffer during a
 streaming operation**.
 Owned buffer transfer is about **transferring
 independently-allocated data with a lifecycle decoupled from the stream**.
 This
 is the distinction between stream-oriented I/O (TCP byte streams, file reads)